IRL-CT/badrobotsIRL/README.md

 #### Timestamp to Frame Conversion

 The CSV files of features achieved from openSMILE used start and end timestamps in the format "0 days 00:00:00.00", and each row included audio features for 0.02 seconds (between the start and end timestamps).
-However, the study was interested in utilizing frames instead of timestamps.
-Therefore, start imestamps were converted into frames by running this Python script: [audio_features_frames.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/audio_features_frames.py).
+However, this study is interested in utilizing frames instead of timestamps.
+Therefore, start timestamps were converted into frames.
+For multiple rows with the same frame number, the average feature value was calculated and used as the frame's feature value for each feature.
+The Python script used to convert timestamps to frames and process features is found here: [audio_features_frames.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/audio_features_frames.py).
 Required inputs to obtain frames included a directory of all participant CSV files of filtered audio features and a CSV file path for each participant to store the new output CSV.

 ### Feature Merge